Scholastic wrestling: Weight loss

-In the aforementioned section, training habits developed by collegiate wrestlers counteract the stereotypical notion that male athletes are not at risk for eating disorders, as they use extreme methods of cutting weight, such as diuretics and self-induced vomiting (Garner et al., 2018).
-According to a study on 42 collegiate wrestlers, these male athletes tested higher in standardized measures of possessing eating disorders than any of their female counterparts or other athletes that do not have any weight requirement (Garner et al., 2018).
-With roughly 63 percent of collegiate wrestlers found to partake in consistent fasting as a means of losing weight, it is key to understand the negative outcomes that arise from unhealthy nutritional imbalances (Garner et al., 2018).
-One negative outcome as a result of rapid weight loss can be a significant fluid loss, potentially having lethal consequences such as an imbalanced core temperature, risk of cardiac arrhythmia and renal damage (Garner et al., 2018).
+Training habits developed by collegiate wrestlers counteract the stereotypical notion that male athletes are not at risk for eating disorders, since they often use extreme methods of cutting weight, such as diuretics and self-induced vomiting.
+According to a study of 42 collegiate wrestlers, these male athletes tested higher in standardized measures of possessing eating disorders than any of their female counterparts or other athletes that do not have any weight requirement.
+Roughly 63 percent of collegiate wrestlers have been found to partake in consistent fasting as a means of losing weight, which can lead to unhealthy nutritional imbalances.
+One negative outcome as a result of rapid weight loss can be a significant fluid loss, potentially having lethal consequences such as an imbalanced core temperature, risk of cardiac arrhythmia, and renal damage.
 The stress placed on these student athletes to maintain peak physical shape at all costs and the weight and body ideals dictated by society also play a key role in the overall development of a wrestler's unhealthy habits.

 Wrestlers face exterior pressures in order to maintain their physique including scholarship opportunities and expectations to succeed.
-As a result, collegiate wrestlers are part of the subgroup of male athletes of which training can result in dangerous physiological consequences, even though male athletes are generally less susceptible to eating disorders than their female counterpart (Garner et al., 2018).
-According to a study done on intercollegiate wrestlers, extreme measures of Rapid Weight Loss (RWL; cut > 5% body weight) in a survey found that 1.7% of wrestlers suffer from bulimia nervosa (Oppligen et al., 1993).
-Furthermore, 43% of wrestlers partake in training that could be categorized as having bulimia nervosa, outlined by the study's criteria identified in their questionnaire (Oppligen et al., 1993).
+As a result, collegiate wrestlers are part of the subgroup of male athletes of which training can result in dangerous physiological consequences, even though male athletes are generally less susceptible to eating disorders than their female counterpart.
+A 1993 study done on intercollegiate wrestlers found that 1.7 percent of those who utilized extreme measures of rapid weight loss suffered from bulimia nervosa.
+The study also found that 43% of wrestlers partake in training that could be categorized as having bulimia nervosa, outlined by the study's criteria identified in the study's questionnaire.

+In popular culture

+Films with plots related to high school wrestling include: